These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Lobelia paludosa

-A wet feet-loving wildflower most commonly found in wet flatwoods or swamps of South Florida, White lobelia primarily produces white five-lobed flowers with a tinge of blue or purple-blue.
+A wet feet wildflower is most commonly found in wet flatwoods or swamps of South Florida.
+White lobelia primarily produces white five-lobed flowers with a tinge of blue or purple-blue.
 The five lobes of each flower consist of two lips, i.e., two fused petals at the top and three fused petals at the bottom.

 10. White Buttercup